The Entrance of Sin and Death

 Genesis 2:9, Luke 20:35-36, Genesis 3:6, 13, 2 Corinthians 11:3

 • Eve became Adam’s external tempter and enticed him with her words to eat it as she gave it to him.
-Even though Adam was not deceived by the serpent like Eve was, he only experienced lust and temptation to eat it after being enticed by Eve’s words when she gave him the fruit to eat it.
+Adam was not deceived by the serpent like Eve was, he was tempted by Eve and only experienced lust and temptation to eat it after being enticed by her words when she gave him the fruit to eat it.

 Genesis 3:6, 12, 17, Ephesians 4:22, 1 Timothy 2:14